-‘Godse 2.0’: Jamia shooter makes provocative speech at Haryana event a year after firing at students
+‘Godse 2.0’: Jamia shooter makes speech at Haryana event encouraging attacks on Muslims

-On January 30 last year, a boy with a frenzied look and a pistol in his hands marched up to a crowd of students protesting outside Delhi’s Jamia Millia Islamia against the amended Citizenship Act and the proposed nationwide National Register for Citizens.
+On January 30 last year, a young man with a frenzied look and a pistol in his hands marched up to a crowd of students protesting outside Delhi’s Jamia Millia Islamia against the amended Citizenship Act and the proposed nationwide National Register for Citizens.

 Contending that the initiatives discriminated against India’s Muslims, the protestors had adopted a range of slogans, including a rhythmic chant demanding “azadi”, or freedom, from a litany of injustices.

-“Yeh lo azadi”, here is your freedom, the boy shouted as he fired his pistol, with Delhi police officials looking on a short distance away.
+“Yeh lo azadi,” here is your freedom, the young man shouted as he fired his pistol, with Delhi police officials looking on a short distance away.
 His bullets injured one student.
 The attacker was quickly bundled away by the police.

-Because he was reported to be minor aged 17, his face was blurred in most published photographs and his name could not be published.
+Because he was reported to be a minor aged 17, his face was blurred in most published photographs and his name could not be published.
 In his home town in Jewar in Uttar Pradesh, his neighbours expressed support for his actions.
 He was sent to 28-day protective custody in a correctional facility by the Juvenile Justice Board in January.
 But little was known about him and because he was a minor, the legal details of his case were kept secret.

 Now, over a year later, he resurfaced in public.
 On July 4, he made a speech at the communally charged mahapanchayat in Pataudi in Haryana that had reportedly been organised to discuss religious conversions, so-called love jihad and the need for a population control law.

 He told Scroll.in over the phone that he was in his second year of his bachelors’ studies at Indira Gandhi National Open University.
 “I am only working towards Hindutva,” he added, after which he abruptly ended the call and was unreachable thereafter.
-Since his current age is not explicitly known.
-Scroll.in has decided against revealing his identity.
+Since his current age is not explicitly known, Scroll.in has decided against revealing his identity.

 Videos of the mahapanchayat show him taking the mike, dressed in a plain white shirt with a disheveled look.
-He started his speech chanting “Jai Shri Ram!” and ended by calling for Muslims to be murdered.
+He started his speech chanting “Jai Shri Ram!” and ended by calling for Muslims to be attacked.

 “Jab mulle katey jayenge...” he started, and the crowd completed his sentence, “Tab Ram Ram chilayenge”.
 When mullahs – a pejorative term for Muslims – are stabbed, they will scream the name of Ram.